grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -query-scheduler.max-outstanding-requests-per-tenant
 [max_outstanding_requests_per_tenant: <int> | default = 100]

-# (experimental) If a querier disconnects without sending notification about
-# graceful shutdown, the query-scheduler will keep the querier in the tenant's
-# shard until the forget delay has passed.
-This feature is useful to reduce the
-# blast radius when shuffle-sharding is enabled.
-# CLI flag: -query-scheduler.querier-forget-delay
-[querier_forget_delay: <duration> | default = 0s]

 # (experimental) Enqueue query requests with additional queue dimensions to
 # split tenant request queues into subqueues.
 This enables separate requests to
 # proceed from a tenant's subqueues even when other subqueues are blocked on